Ayyappareddy567/movie_trailer/README.md

 # movie_trailer
 This project shows various trailers of movies are presented.
-#about
+# about
-In this project we ae using the both html and python files
+In this project we are using the both html and python files.
+# working